carpentries-lab/metagenomics-workshop/index.md

 !-->

 # Lessons Reference
-The content of this page and three of the lessons presented on this workshop are adapted from lessons on the [Data Carpenty Genomics Workshop](https://datacarpentry.org/genomics-workshop/).
+The content of this page and three of the lessons presented in this workshop are adapted from lessons on the [Data Carpentry Genomics Workshop](https://datacarpentry.org/genomics-workshop/).

 # Teaching Platform
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS)